aurelia-contrib/aurelia-open-id-connect-demos/README.md

 * User name: `throwaway01@bigfontoutlook.onmicrosoft.com`
 * Password: `%%37DSIbGe*krCeh`

-Note: If you receive this error: "No key matching kid or alg found in signing keys", then update [azure-signing-keys.ts](aurelia-app/src/azure-signing-keys.ts) file.
+Note: If you receive this error: "No key matching kid or alg found in signing keys", then update [azure-signing-keys.ts](aurelia-app/src/azure-signing-keys.ts).
 It includes instructions on how to update itself.